 3. Punch out two black circles with the 1.5 inch hole puncher.

 5. Cut two small pieces of the double-sided tape.
-Put one on one side of each black circle.
-If you are just using a glue roller, roll it on the black circles.
+Put one piece on one side of each black circle.
+If you are just using a glue roller, roll it on one side of each black circle.

 6. Peel off the backing on the tape and stick one black circle on one white circle.
 Repeat with the other black and white circles.

 7. Cut and place tape on the backs of the two white circles and the one red glitter circle.
-If you are just using a glue roller, roll glue on them.
+If you are using a glue roller, roll glue on the backs of each circle.

 8. Peel off the backs of the tape and stick the circles on the brown bag.

 9. Use the glue roller to glue the tiny mouth to the bag.
 You can also cut a tiny piece of double-sided tape to do this.
 I just like how the glue roller holds down the edges.
 It’s also easier.